 Register now!

-Talking circles are open to Native American youth in MPS grades 6–12.
-Native students from across MPS high schools meet weekly at the Ho-Chunk Nation office to build community, explore their identities, and practice self-reflection.
-Please see our talking circles flyer for more details.
+After-school tutoring services are now available to Native American youth in MPS grades 6–12.
+Students may receive weekly academic assistance from MPS teachers at the Ho-Chunk Nation Milwaukee Branch.
+Please see our After-School Tutoring flyer for more details.

 Register now!